mahdiakil/Hacking_secret_ciphers_python_book/README.md

 	* a multiplicative cipher, uses crypto_math.py
 10. affine_key_test.py
 	* a program to test the keyspace of affine cipher which adds up to 7125 possible keys only!
+11. hacking_affine_cipher.py
+	* a program to hack the affine cipher, need to have a proper message.. (this cshould be improved)